Advisory Groups and Task Forces

 Student Advisory Council

 The Student Advisory Council consists of 30 students, aged 14 to 18, with diverse interests, identities, backgrounds, and perspectives from across Manitoba.
-Council members will provide insights and advice to the Minister of Education and Early Childhood Learning regarding current and emerging issues and topics that relate to Manitoba Kindergarten to Grade 12 students.
+Council members will provide insights and advice to the Minister of Education and Early Childhood Learning regarding current and emerging issues and topics related to Manitoba’s Kindergarten to Grade 12 students.
 Students will form a network to advance innovation and improvement in Manitoba’s education system.

 Student Advisory Council Members